wilsonmar/wilsonmar.github.io/_posts/2020-01-19-make-makefile.md

 	docker push $(REGISTRY)/$(DOCKER_IMAGE):$(basename $(@))
    </pre>

-   However, that is not done if any rules above that fails, such as because vulnerabilities are found while processing this rule:
+   However, that is not invoked if any rules above that fails, such as when vulnerabilities are found while processing this rule:

    <pre>$(addsuffix .scantrivy, $(TAGS)):
 	docker run --rm -v /var/run/docker.sock:/var/run/docker.sock \
     	-v trivy_db:/root/.cache/ $(TRIVY_SCANNER) $(REGISTRY)/$(DOCKER_IMAGE):$(basename $(@))
    </pre>

+   BTW "$(@)" refers to the target above the action line using it.

    The docker run command references the Dockerfile in the same folder.